-Bleach seriously loves this — there is hardly any show/anime with a lower ratio of death threats (tons, all the time) to actual deaths.
+Bleach seriously loves this — there is hardly any show/anime with a higher ratio of death threats (tons, all the time) to actual deaths.

 If you ignore the filler arcs, no-one dies until Hueco Mundo, when the arrancar start getting knocked off.
 Although they're really just glorified mooks, and are Dead to Begin With, so they don't really count.
 Granted, it is really hard to die when you're technically already dead, which accounts for 95% of the cast.
 One wonders why anyone bothers with death threats.